Jason2Brownlee/QuakeBotArchive/README.md

 # Quake Bot Archive

 The goal of this project is to locate, archive, and playtest all Quake bot mods (QuakeC modifications).
-Client-side bots, QuakeWorld bots, Quake engine bots, Quake monsters, and mods that "have a bot" are out of scope.

 ## Quake Bot Genealogy